 While it may be unclear whether marijuana has a negative impact on adults, teen use has proven to be very detrimental to mental health.
 Young people who use marijuana while they are still in their teenage years are putting themselves at a much higher risk for developing symptoms of a mental illness later on.
-Studies have shown a substantial link between teen marijuana use and the development of disorders such as schizophrenia and bipolar disorder.
+Studies have shown a substantial link between Bipolar Symptoms in Teenage Use Marijuana.

 Any type of drug use, even seemingly less harmful drugs like marijuana, can be very dangerous for a teen.
 In their adolescent years, kids are still experiencing brain development and mind-altering substances can be damaging to their mental growth.
 Unfortunately it is a period of time when many young people start to experiment with drugs especially marijuana in attempt to fit in with their peers.

 Research has shown that one in three high school students uses marijuana and 35 percent of 12 graders consumed the drug in the past year.
 Even 6 percent of high school students in the survey said that they actually use pot on a daily basis.
 However, it is this type of chronic use that can be the most damaging to young people who are still growing and developing.